MicrosoftDocs/power-platform/power-platform/guidance/coe/core-components.md

 - **Flow** represents the cloud flows in the tenant.

-- **PowerApps App** represents an app, be it a canvas, model driven or other type.
+- **PowerApps App** represents an app.
+Be it a canvas, model driven or other type.

 - **PowerApps Connector** represents a standard or custom connector.